Gong (surname): 龔, 龚

 Gōng (龚 (龔)) is the 192nd most common surname in China.
-It is the 99th surname listed in the Hundred Family Surnames, a Song dynasty compilation of surnames.
+It is the 99th surname listed in the Hundred Family Surnames.
 As of 2002, there are around 1.5 million people with this surname in China, representing 0.2% of its population.
 They are most commonly found along the Yangtze River basin, especially in Anhui.

 Origin

 One legend claims that the surname Gōng was derived from another similar-sounding surname, Gòng (共).
 A member of the Gòng clan, fleeing his troubles, supposedly changed his surname to Gōng by adding the character for dragon (龍) above his original surname (共).

 Other stories claim that the Gōng clan are descended from a minister of the Yellow Emperor named Gong Gu (共鼓), or a minister of Emperor Yao named Gong Gong (共工).

 A number of Zhou dynasty royal clans, from the states of Zheng, Wei, Jin, or Chu, had the surname Gong, from which the modern name may be derived.
 It may also come from the Gong tribe of the ancient state of Ba in Sichuan.
 A number of prominent people named Gong lived near the lower reaches of the Jialing River during the Han dynasty.